Faux Celebrity Fiction and Influencer Books About the Famous Life

 This was an enjoyable family drama based around two sisters competing in a fictional reality tv food competition.
 As the competition turns to tricks and sabotaging, the sisters’ war with each other turns ugly.

 Family secrets just keep getting exposed and the hijinx get better and better.
 This was the perfect light read to end 2020 with.
+I’m in love with the reality tv books trend.

 For more Reese Witherspoon Book Club Picks (ranked) check out this post.